 NOTE: See Methodology Notes for more details on average salary.
 N is the number of institutions in the comparison group.
+Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2022, Human Resources survey component.

-Figure 25.
-Percent distribution of library collection, by material type: Fiscal Year 2020
+Figure 26.
+Percent distribution of library expenses, by function: Fiscal year 2021